Do you have leftover plastic Easter eggs? Great! You can reuse the plastic eggs with these fun and “egg”citing activities.

 Over the years, I’ve developed quite a bit of engaging activities for the weeks that follow Easter!
 Kids love to go on Easter egg hunts so this is an easy way to capitalize on what they like to do!

-There is so much you can do to reuse the plastic eggs!
-Let’s get started…
+There is so much you can do to reuse plastic eggs!
+Let's get started…

 Let your students go on a listening egg hunt!
-The plastic eggs are filled with small items and the students shake the eggs to make predictions on what can be inside!
+You will reuse plastic Easter Eggs by filling them with small items.
+Next let the students go on an egg hunt, shake the eggs, and make predictions about what might be inside!

-- Pick items that make different sounds.
-For example, rice, beans, paper clips, cotton balls, salt, erasers, toothpick.
+2. Pick items that make different sounds.
+For example, rice, beans, paper clips, cotton balls, salt, erasers, and toothpicks.

 Math: Egg Hunt